Blenheim, Queensland: Geography

+Blenheim Road enters the locality from the north-east (Laidley Heights / Laidley Creek West) and then splits into Ropely Road which exits to the west (Ropeley) and Mount Berryman Road which exits to the south (Mount Berryman).

+The land use is predominantly grazing on native vegetation with some irrigated horticulture.
+There is some rural residential housing mostly in the north-eastern part of the locality.

 History

 Originally the district was known as Sandy Creek, but later it was named Blenheim after Blenheim Park in Oxfordshire, England, which was in turn named after the Battle of Blenheim.

 Blenheim State School opened on 7 April 1879, with an initial enrolment of 73 pupils.

 In 1895, a German Baptist church was established at Blenheim under the leadership of C. Muetzelburg.
 As time passed, the desire for German-language church services diminished and, due to falling numbers attending, the church was closed and physically relocated to Laidley.

 Blenheim Lutheran Church opened on Sunday 31 March 1912.
 In 1938, it was relocated to Laidley to be used as a church hall for the Laidley Lutheran Church.